k0shk0sh/android-api-SecureKeys/README.md

 ### Description

-Tiny lib to store constants where attackers will have a harder time to find.
+Tiny lib (Less than 10 methods) to store constants where attackers will have a harder time to find.

 This library uses an annotationProcessor to store the constants in a new file (where the constants are crypted), and via JNI it will later retrieve them decoding them inside the `.o` file.